daniel-stafford/Oh-My-Scripts/README.md

+# Oh My Scripts!

+A collection of random scripts I've created to speed up my workflow.
+Feel free to use!

 ### count-commits.sh

 Counting the number of Git commits for a user or get an overview of the number of commits for all users.